THE PARISH CHURCH OF STOKE

 The long term sick and infirm:-

-Terry and Pat, Janet, George and Audrey, Philip,
+Terry and Pat, Janet, George and Audrey, Philip.

 The Ministry Team:-

-Father Keith, Ruth, Wendy and Steve.
+Father Keith, Ruth and Wendy.

 BLESSED SACRAMENT CANDLE